ngquangtrung57/MNIST-with-Streamlit/README.txt

 1. Install the required libraries
 2. Open a terminal and navigate to the project directory.
-3. Run the Streamlit app: `streamlit run streamlit_app.py`.
+3. Run the Streamlit app: `streamlit run Streamlit Interface.py`.
 4. Draw a digit on the canvas, and the app will predict the digit.

 ### Web App Features